Cruise Tipping: What You Need to Know About Cruise Gratuities

 How much are tips on a cruise?

 Most mainstream lines -- Carnival, Celebrity, Disney, Holland America, MSC, Norwegian, Princess and Royal Caribbean -- automatically add daily per-person fees to each passenger's onboard account for cruisers who have not prepaid their gratuities.

 Those fees range from about $12 to $18 per person, per day, depending on the cruise line, sailing and type of cabin in which a passenger is booked.
-For example, cruisers in suites are usually assessed a slightly higher daily service charge, and passengers hailing from Europe or Australia might be charged lesser amounts, or nothing at all, to align with tipping customs in their home countries.
+For example, cruisers in suites are usually assessed a slightly higher daily service charge (budget extra if you have a butler or concierge), while passengers hailing from Europe or Australia might be charged lesser amounts, or nothing at all, to align with tipping customs in their home countries.

 Some lines like Carnival and Norwegian waive gratuity charges for children 2 and younger, and others like MSC discount them.
 However, most will charge the full amount to all passengers, regardless of age.